shreyabirthare/public_lab3/README.md

 The lab has the following learning outcomes with regards to concepts covered in class.

-TODO
+* Learn about caching, replication, and consistency.
+* Learn about the concepts of fault tolerance and high availability.
+* Learn about how to deploy your application on the cloud.

 ## Lab Description

 This project is based on lab 2.
 You can reuse some of the code you wrote in lab 2 if you want.
-You are going to implement a
+You are going to add caching, replication, and fault tolerance to the toy store application that we have implemented in the previous labs.
+Here are some basic requirements:

 1. The toy store application consists of three microservices: a front-end service, a catalog service, and an order service.